MauriiiM/CS351-Zombie-House/README.md

   * EntityManager - controls and instantiates entities
   * MouseHandler - controls mouse input
   * KeyboardHandler - controls the keyboard input
+  * BELOW THIS IS FALL 2016------------
+  * InputHandler - extended by both handlers for info sharing

 ##### Entity Architecture:
 * Entity - abstract entity
   * Creature - abstract moving entity
     * Player - the player object
     * Zombie - a zombie object
+    * BELOW THIS ARE FALL 2016-----------
+    * PLayerGhost
+    * Chainsaw
+    * Prop, 1,  2, 3,
+    * CreaturePathInfo (after lives storage)

 ##### Utilities and Tools:
 * MapViewer - used to view a generated Map